Click here to print Barry's Career Arc (2 page pdf document)

 After I graduated from University of Chicago in 2009, I restored my full-time employment status at The John Marshall Law School, and was promoted to Director of the Elder Law Program, but the intervening economy had effectively eliminated the possibility of a tenured faculty position for the foreseeable future.
 During my career in academia, I served as faculty coach and judge for numerous intra- and inter-scholastic moot court and negotiations competitions, as an advisor for JD and LLM level independent research papers, and as a mentor to law students and newly admitted attorneys.
 I also participated in many national and international conferences dealing with legal issues with aging, financing retirement, and adult guardianship, such as the annual Illinois Governor’s Conference on Aging, the Third World Congress on Adult Guardianship, the annual American Society on Aging conference, and the annual Law & Society meeting.
 I participated in the drafting of the Chicago Declaration, and was part of the John Marshall delegation presenting our view for a Convention on the Human Rights of Older Persons at the fifth annual meeting of the United Nation’s Open-Ended Working Group on Ageing.
 Also, after establishing a relationship with the East China University of Political Science and Law and travelling to Shanghai several times to provide some lectures and consulting, they invited me to serve as a visiting professor during Spring 2014, teaching classes in elder law, general American comparative law, and American legal writing.

 As of August 2015, due to budgetary decisions, my position was eliminated at the law school, so I started a law firm, The Law Offices of Barry Kozak, and a consulting firm, Retirement HELP, Inc. My goal and passion was to educate individuals about retirement, aging, end-of-life, and legacy issues while they could still plan, and before the emergencies happened in their respective lives.
-I was asked to continue teaching classes in the LLM in Estate Planning program at The John Marshall Law School, and I also received an academic appointment as an adjunct member of the Loyola University Chicago School of Law faculty, teaching various Elder Law classes, and effective January 2017, I have been appointed as a Distinguished Scholar in Residence at Loyola.
+I was asked to continue teaching classes in the LLM in Estate Planning program at The John Marshall Law School, and I also received an academic appointment as an adjunct member of the Loyola University Chicago School of Law faculty, teaching various Elder Law classes, and I was appointed as a Distinguished Scholar in Residence at Loyola for 2017.
+I have recently earned another professional designation: the Retirement Income Certified Professional (RICP) through the American College of Financial Services.